 Merrick Bank Visa Classic or MasterCard

-To apply for a regular, unsecured credit card from Merrick Bank, you have to have received an offer from the company.
+To apply for a standard, unsecured credit card from Merrick Bank, you have to have received an offer from the company.
 Most people seem to receive an offer by mail.
 There is an offer number on that mailing, and you must enter it in order to apply for the card.
 This is typically a “sub-prime” card, meaning that it is offered to people with higher credit risk, such as people who have a bankruptcy on their credit report, or those with low credit scores.

-The interest rates and annual fees on the normal Merrick Bank credit cards range from 17.45% to 29.70%, again based on PRIME plus a certain markup.
+The interest rates and annual fees on the normal Merrick Bank credit cards range from 17.45% to 29.70%, again based on Prime Rate plus a certain markup.
 Annual fees range from zero to $72 per year.
 Some cards have a setup fee of up to $75, and I would strongly advise against that.
 Be sure to carefully review your terms.
 A $72 annual fee is crazy.
 Don’t do it.
 Also, note that they will charge your setup fee and annual fee to your card right away.
 In other words, that $500 credit limit will start with a balance of $147 on it already.

 The interesting thing about many Merrick Bank credit card offers received in the mail is that they offer an automatic increase in the credit line after a certain period of time.
 So, for example, the card starts as an $800 credit limit card, then after making seven payments on time, the limit automatically increases to $1,300.
 Again, this is a great way to help rebuild credit after a bankruptcy, or other financial difficulties.